sofiabennani/Black-Scholes-Model-and-Option-Pricing/README.md

 # Black-Scholes-Model-and-Option-Pricing

+This repository contains a Jupyter Notebook that explores the Black-Scholes model for option pricing.
+The notebook includes:

+- Mathematical derivation of the Black-Scholes model
+- Explanation of the lognormal distribution underlying asset prices
+- Step-by-step solutions to theoretical questions
-Black-Scholes model for option pricing : Includes mathematical derivation, lognormal distribution analysis, and Python code using NumPy, Matplotlib, and SciPy for simulations and visualization.
-Ideal for those interested in financial mathematics and quantitative finance.
+- Python code using NumPy, Matplotlib, SciPy, and NumPy.random for simulations and visualization

+The project is ideal for those interested in financial mathematics and quantitative finance.